mainframecomputer/orchestra/docs/src/home.md

 In a multi-agent team, each agent is designed with a specialized role, a set of tools, and specific expertise.
 By combining these agents, you can create AI workflows capable of handling a wide range of tasks, from research and analysis to problem-solving and code generation.

+**Acknowledgment**: Mainframe-Orchestra is a fork and further development of [TaskflowAI](https://github.com/philippe-page/taskflowai) by Philippe Pagé.